maticnetwork/zkevm-docs/docs/setup-zkevm.md

 newgrp docker && newgrp $USER
 ```

-### L1 Account

-To proceed with the setup, you will need an L1 Goerli address that will act as the suggested fee recipient.
+Additionally, you will need **an L1 Goerli address** to proceed with the setup that will act as the suggested fee recipient.
 Make sure you have this address provisioned.

 ### Preparation